-In freelancing, you have a great opportunity of working and earning with no limit.
+In freelancing, you have a great opportunity to work and earn with no limit.
 There is a variety of work nature that you can do remotely.
 You can earn more than some local jobs.

 But the question is: Is freelancing halal or haram in Islam? or Is Freelance work permissible and legal?
 When you are working as a freelancer and you are a Muslim, you should know about the nature of the work which you are going to do.
 Before working as a freelancer, you have to clarify some rules about working as a freelancer in regard to Islam.